MichaelCade/90DaysOfDevOps/Days/day80.md

 ![](Images/Day80_Monitoring5.png)

-I am going to select "Sample web logs" but this is really to get a look and feel of what data sets you can get into the ELK stack.
+I am going to select "Sample weblogs" but this is really to get a look and feel of what data sets you can get into the ELK stack.

-When you have selected "Add Data" it takes a while to populate some of that data and then you have the "View Data" option and a list of the available ways to view that data in the drop down.
+When you have selected "Add Data" it takes a while to populate some of that data and then you have the "View Data" option and a list of the available ways to view that data in the dropdown.

 ![](Images/Day80_Monitoring6.png)